Dan Rowe ABR CRS GRI

 Rentals.
 I like best the single-family home held for income, equity build-up, tax shelter and long-term gains through appreciation.
 This is the safest way to invest in real estate and requires the smallest investment.
 Single-family homes command the highest rent, lowest vacancy, and easiest resale to the largest pool of buyers for liquidity.

 Multi-family Income Property Sounds attractive, but every time I look at the numbers on available properties, I wonder why the prices are so high for the income.
 Even with these near record low interest rates, the cash returns are under 5% at best.
 Low cap rates.
 Higher vacancy, higher maintenance and utility costs, much harder to sell than single-fam... it better cash flow!
 And when rates go up, your resale value goes down.

 Fixer-uppers.
 Contractors or investors with skills, cash, credit & time can create great wealth by repairing/improving Boise area homes, but the margins are slim for flipping.
-Many foreclosures are needing repairs & updates and are sold as-is.
+Many older homes are needing repairs & updates.
 Buy them low, fix them up, rent them out and hold for appreciation and pay less taxes on long term gains.
 You also would not pay self-employment tax on capital gains from your labor.

 Flipping homes.
 I've helped clients do it, but the necessary discount is extremely hard to achieve without building in your own sweat equity.
 There are other drawbacks- requires larger investment, higher taxes on short-term gains, financing limitations on flipped homes reduce pool of potential buyers, much higher risk than long-term investing.
 I'm not big on get-rich-quick methods.
 Or taking advantage of distressed owners to make your margin.